Context Condensing

 - The overall goal of the session

-- Instructions given along the way
+- Constraints and preferences you gave along the way

 - Relevant files and directories